Born - Infeld-like modified gravity: Introduction

 \section{Introduction}

-The general theory of relativity (GR) based on the Einstein$-$Hilbert action can not explain the acceleration of the early and late universe.
+The general theory of relativity (GR) based on the Einstein$-$Hilbert (EH) action can not explain the acceleration of the early and late universe.
 Therefore, GR does not describe precisely gravity and it is reasonable to modify it in such a way that the theory admits the inflation and imitates the dark energy.
 In addition, the Mach principle is not included in GR.
-Thus, the economical strategy is not to introduce extra fields to resolve the cosmological problems but to modify the Einstein$-$Hilbert action by introducing proper $F(R)$-gravity.
-Such theory can describe the inflation and dark energy or, in other words, the early-time inflation and late-time acceleration, and can solve the cosmological constant problem.
+Thus, the economical strategy is not to introduce extra fields to resolve the cosmological problems but to modify the EH action by introducing proper $F(R)$-gravity.
+Such theory can describe the early-time inflation and late-time acceleration.
 It should be noted that the modified gravity ($F(R)$-gravity) is the phenomenological model describing local tests and observational data.
 GR was tested in the Solar System in weak-field and slow motion approximation but at the scale of galaxies and clusters and strong gravity has been tested with poor accuracy.
 The fundamental theory of relativity has to be the renormalizable quantum gravity which may describe quantum of gravitational waves \cite{Birrel}.
-Corrections introduced by renormalization are quadratic in scalar curvature and are realized in $R^2$-gravity but not, in general, in non-linear $F(R)$-gravity.
-There are difficulties to quantize $F(R)$-gravity because it is the higher derivative (HD) theory.
-In HD theories there are additional degrees of freedom and ghosts present so that unitarity of the theory is questionable.
-Nevertheless, $F(R)$-gravity can resolve the coincidence problem, explains the existence of dark matter, and gives detailed account of the transition from deceleration to acceleration \cite{Odintsov}, \cite{Faraoni}.
-In this paper we do not investigate the cosmological perturbations because within $F(R)$-gravity, which is the HD theory, the perturbation theory has not been constructed yet. $F(R)$-gravity can be reformulated in a scalar-tensor form and scalar fields may play the role of dark matter.
-It should be mentioned that the string theory at low energy gives a scalar-tensor (Brans$-$Dicke) theory.
+It should be also mentioned that corrections introduced by renormalization, due to one-loop divergences, contain a scalar curvature squared ($R^2$) as well as Ricci tensor squared ($R_{\mu\nu}R^{\mu\nu}$) which includes ghosts.
+Therefore, regardless of the form of the function $F(R)$, $F(R)$-gravity is not renormalizable.
+Nevertheless, $F(R)$-gravity can explain the transition from deceleration to acceleration (see, for example, \cite{Odintsov}, \cite{Faraoni}).
+Note that $F(R)$-gravity contains a single extra degree of freedom (which can be a ghost or a healthy scalar depending on the chosen function $F(R)$) and can be reformulated in a scalar-tensor form.
+We use here the Born$-$Infeld (BI) procedure \cite{Born} to introduce a new dimensional parameter $\lambda$ replacing the Lagrangian density ${\cal L}$ by $(1-\sqrt{1-2\lambda {\cal L}})/\lambda$.
+It is known that such deformation in electrodynamics allows us to remove divergences connected with point-like charges and to obtain finite self-energy.
+In this paper the curvature $R$ in the EH action is substituted by $(1-\sqrt{1-2\lambda R})/\lambda$ with new scale $\lambda$.